Australian Registered Not-for-Profit Charity, founded in 1981.

 QHA's Management Committee

-Since 1981, The Queensland Hypertension Association Inc. has been supported and run by a dedicated Management Committee of voluntary hypertensive patients, cured patients, health professionals and other interested contributors.
+Since 1981, The Queensland Hypertension Association Inc. has been supported and run by a dedicated Management Committee of hypertensive patients, cured patients, health professionals and other interested contributors.
 These people believe that patients can help themselves to a significant extent in the prevention and control of hypertension.
 Please join us.

 Want to learn more about the Queensland Hypertension Association Inc.?
 Get in touch, we’re always happy to hear from anyone interested in joining the fight against high blood pressure.